RobertTownley/todo_script/README.md

 ## Configuration

-- If you don't use `nvim`, you'll want to set your EDITOR environment variable.
+- If you don't use `nvim`, you'll want to set your `TODO_EDITOR` environment variable.
+I set it to `nvim` personally.
 - The script defaults to using `~/TODO.md` as the filepath for the created file.
 You can change this by setting your `TODO_FILEPATH` environment variable.